-Now, the frequency of high calorie days is not set in stone and highly individual.
+Now, the frequency of high-calorie days is not set in stone and highly individual.
 Your body might require a calorie spike every 10-14 days.
 For me personally, I have 1-2 days per week where I consume up to 2x maintenance calories.
 This allows me to stay in peak physical condition without hitting plateaus or tanking my hormones.

 Don’t get it twisted, though.
 I’m not giving you a free pass to cheat on your diet every Sunday.
 Occasional high calorie refeeds, however, will serve to support and strengthen your metabolism.
 And a strong, “wasteful” metabolism is the key to optimal body composition.

 Instead of counting the hours to your next high calorie “cheat” day, listen to your body’s hunger cues.
 Eat more after weeks of intense physical training or combine them with social events (family dinners, holidays etc.).
 Don’t plan for and don’t track on these special occasions.
 Live.
 Have fun.
 And get back into the game the day after.